 Cheesy Tortellini with Ground Beef

-This was one of my personal favorites.
+This was one of my personal favorites of all the freezer meals for crockpot that I’ve tried.
 It is adapted from the recipe on this page, so that it would feed my family of 6, plus leave some leftovers.

 - 1 lb extra lean ground beef (I use organic, grass-fed beef)